The Bridges: Shops

-The center compromises 79 stores, including 2 anchor tenants, Primark and TK Maxx.
+The center comprises 79 stores, including 2 anchor tenants, Primark and TK Maxx.
 There are also 9 food outlets on site, ranging from coffee shops to cafes, including a Greggs Cafe & Esquires Coffee branch.

 As a result of Debenhams entering administration, their anchor outlet at the center closed in May 2021, which reduced the total number of anchors from 3 to 2.

 In December 2021, the supermarket chain Tesco confirmed they would be closing the Tesco Express store located within the center in Summer 2022.
 The store closed on 2 April 2022.

+On 12 June 2025, a new Tesco Express store opened within the centre.

-Car Parking
+Car parking

 The shopping center offers over 900 parking spaces in 2 car parks, a multi-story car park, and a rooftop car park.

 Both car parks operate with an hourly charge the majority of the time, with the following exceptions: Sundays & Bank Holidays have a single charge for parking during the day (8 AM-6 PM), and free parking is available Thursday Evenings between 5:30 PM & 9:00 PM.

 The car park was open 24 hours a day until May 2017.

 Ownership

 Heron International owned the centre, until it was sold to Land Securities in 1993, for a reported £39 million.
 A further sale took place in 2014, which resulted in clients of AEW Europe acquiring the centre for £153 million.

-The centre continues to be owned by AEW Europe at present.
+In May 2024, Evolve Estates, part of the M Core Group purchased the centre from AEW Europe for £24 million.